Kayuemkhan/Problem-Solving-Data-Structures-and-Algorithm/algorithms/basic/sort/selectionSortbasic.md

-Complexity Analysis of Selection Sort
+Complexity Analysis of Selection Sort <br>
 Time Complexity: <strong> O(n2) </strong> , as there are two nested loops:

 One loop to select an element of Array one by one = O(n)